 After arriving at Bayern Munich, Muller was disturbed to find that none of his team-mates wanted to speak to him.
 “It was like I was invisible,” admitted Der Bomber.

 After grabbing a brace in the reserves a week into his Bayern career, Muller’s colleagues shook hands with him in stony silence.
 A fortnight later, they burst into applause when he walked into the dressing room and congratulated him for “enduring the two-week silent treatment”.

 And who said Germans had a poor sense of humour?

 9. John Hartson's gang induction

-“The suit cost me a couple of grand,” admitted new Wimbledon striker John Hartson, after joining the Crazy Gang from West Ham in a club-record deal.
+“The suit cost me a couple of grand,” admitted new Wimbledon striker John Hartson, after joining the Wimbledon from West Ham in a club-record deal.
 Having torched the Welshman’s suit, Vinnie Jones et al proceeded to throw the charred remains in a puddle, torch the new recruit's tracksuit for good measure, then let down his tyres.